 Make sure they get enough fluids – chickenpox can cause a high temperature in babies, which can cause them to lose fluids through sweating and heavier breathing.
 Making sure that your baby is drinking enough fluids, preferably water, will stop them from becoming dehydrated.

 Painkillers and anti-inflammatory medications – painkillers (like paracetamol) can help to alleviate some of the symptoms caused by chickenpox, such as reducing skin irritation and fever.
 Some medications that can help to treat pain and fever in babies, like paracetamol are available in liquid form or soluble tablets (tablets that dissolve in water) to make it easier to give to your baby.
-Remember that some over the counter medications (like aspirin) may not be suitable for babies and young children, so if you’re unsure have a chat with a pharmacist or GP before you give anything to your baby.
+Remember that some over the counter medications (like aspirin) are not suitable for babies and young children, so should not be used.
+If you are unsure, have a chat with a pharmacist or GP before you give anything to your baby.

 Can my baby be vaccinated against chickenpox?